 Types of Headaches

-Migraine headaches are severe headaches that usually occur with other symptoms such as vision disturbances or nausea.
+Migraine headaches are severe headaches that usually occur with other symptoms such as visual disturbances or nausea.
 The pain may be described as throbbing, pounding, or pulsating.
 It tends to begin on one side of your head, although it may spread to both sides.

-The common “tension headaches” which nearly everyone gets sometimes are caused by involuntary tensing of the face and neck muscles over a long period, usually after concentrating hard or because of stress.
+The common “tension headaches” nearly everyone gets sometimes are caused by involuntary tensing of the face and neck muscles over a long period, usually after concentrating hard or because of stress.
 The pain is a steady ache, which can last for hours or days, around the back of the head and neck, in the forehead, and around the eyes.
 Tension headaches tend to be on both sides of your head.
 They often start at the back of your head and spread forward.
 The pain may feel dull or squeezing, like a tight band or vice.
 Your shoulders, neck, or jaw may feel tight and sore.
-The pain is usually persistent, but it does not get worse with activity.
+The pain is usually persistent but does not get worse with activity.

 Most headaches can be resolved as soon as the cause has been correctly pinpointed.
-At our Clearwater clinic we take great care to help you with remedies that will allow you to be headache free.
+At our Clearwater clinic, we take great care to help you with remedies that will allow you to be headache free.

-For more information please call us at 727 466 6789.
+For more information, please call us at 727-466-6789.